Best Intellectual Property Attorney in Dallas Texas

 Your brand is often your most valuable asset.
 Customers recognize your name before they know your product.
 A trademark attorney makes sure no one else profits from that recognition.

 Trademark enforcement stops copycats early.
 Your attorney monitors the marketplace for infringement.
 If someone uses a similar name or logo, they can send cease-and-desist letters or file trademark infringement claims in federal court.
+These same tools support anti counterfeiting efforts when fake versions of your products hit the market.

 International brands need extra protection.
 The Madrid Protocol lets you extend your U.S. trademark to other countries through a single filing.
 A Dallas trademark attorney experienced in international IP handles both domestic and global brand protection.